NMS – frequently asked questions

 Q. Can a ‘Special’ medicine that contains one of the active ingredients listed in the NMS medicines list trigger the provision of the NMS?

 Yes, if an active ingredient is in a BNF category listed in the NMS medicine list and a special is prescribed containing that active ingredient, it can be a target for the NMS, as long as the pharmacist can ascertain that the special is being prescribed for one of the NMS target conditions.

 Q. Does the pharmacy that provides the NMS have to dispense the medicine?

-A. Yes.
-The only exception to this rule is where the new medicine has been dispensed by a hospital and a healthcare professional at the hospital has referred the patient to a community pharmacy for provision of the NMS.
+Yes.
+The only exception to this rule is where the new medicine has been dispensed by a hospital and a healthcare professional at the hospital has referred the patient to a community pharmacy, e.g. at discharge.

 Q. Can a pharmacist provide NMS on any new medicine prescribed from the list regardless of who prescribes it?

 Yes, the NMS applies to all NHS prescriptions for items that are on the NMS medicines list.

 Q. If a patient has been prescribed an NMS target medicine in the past and this is then stopped by the prescriber, can the patient access the NMS if the prescriber re-initiates the treatment?

 No. The Directions only allow the service to be provided to the patient on the first occasion that it is prescribed for them.